Skills & Expertise

 Once powder coated, fabrications are either packed for shipping, or passed to the insulation bonding process as appropriate.

-Insulated panels require that the insulating material is bonded to the inner side of the formed aluminium - a process that is carried out under strict supervision.
-The bonding presses ensure that the integrity of the bond is uniform throughout the entire panel.
+Insulated panels require that the insulating material is bonded to the inner side of the formed aluminium – a process that is carried out under strict supervision.
+Our unique 6500x2500mm vacuum bonding presses ensure that the integrity of the bond is uniform throughout the entire panel.

-The bonding process uses a solvent free, moisture curing, polyurethane adhesive, able to withstand temperatures of -40oC to +140oC.
+The bonding process uses a solvent free, moisture curing, polyurethane adhesive, able to withstand temperatures of -40°C to +140°C.